 Post-publication refers to requesting to co-publish an abridged Cochrane Review in another journal after it has first been published in the Cochrane Database of Systematic Reviews (CDSR).

-If the journal has already signed a Cochrane co-publication agreement (see Co-publication agreements with other journals), the CRG can grant permission without referring the case to the EMD (firstname.lastname@example.org) and Wiley (Georgina Smith, Associate Journals Publishing Manager, email@example.com), although the CRG must ensure that both are aware of each permission granted by sending them a copy of the completed ‘Permission to co-publish’ form (see Co-publication forms).
+If the journal has already signed a Cochrane co-publication agreement (see Co-publication agreements with other journals), the CRG can grant permission without referring the case to the EMD (email@example.com) and Wiley (Gavin Stewart, firstname.lastname@example.org), although the CRG must ensure that both are aware of each permission granted by sending them a copy of the completed ‘Permission to co-publish’ form (see Co-publication forms).

 If the journal has not signed a co-publication agreement, the request will be referred to the EMD for permission (ensure that the subject line of the email clearly states "Co-publication query").
 The EMD will ask Wiley to either approve this as a single request or approve this and enquire whether the journal would be interested in setting up a Cochrane co-publication agreement to cover future activities.
 The EMD or Wiley will inform the CRG of the decision, and the CRG will communicate the decision to the author.
 The co-published review must meet all requirements set out in below.